AWS Route 53 Pricing Guide: Route 53 Cost Calculator Inputs and DNS Query Modeling

-What to model (the 3 line items)
+What to model (the 3 core line items)

 - Hosted zones: how many zones you maintain across environments/accounts